-Lebanon president urges unity after PM Hariri quits, toppling coalition of sectarian groups
+Lebanon president urges unity after PM quits, toppling ruling coalition

-BEIRUT (Reuters) - Lebanon’s president appealed for national unity on Monday after Prime Minister Saad al-Hariri quit in a broadcast from Saudi Arabia, toppling the country’s coalition government that grouped the country’s main sectarian factions.
+BEIRUT (Reuters) - Lebanon’s president appealed for national unity on Monday after Prime Minister Saad al-Hariri quit in a broadcast from Saudi Arabia, collapsing the coalition government and plunging the country into political crisis.

-His resignation exposed Lebanon again to the sharp end of rivalry for Middle East predominance between Sunni Muslim Saudi Arabia and Shi‘ite Muslim Iran, which has also wrought upheaval in Syria, Iraq, Yemen and Bahrain.
+His shock resignation exposed Lebanon again to the sharp end of the struggle for Middle East dominance between Sunni Muslim Saudi Arabia and Shi‘ite Muslim Iran, which has also wrought upheaval in Syria, Iraq, Yemen and Bahrain.

-In a televised speech on Saturday, Hariri - a Sunni Muslim - shocked his small nation by saying he was resigning and feared an assassination plot against him, accusing Iran and its Lebanese ally Hezbollah of breeding strife in the Arab world.
+In a televised speech on Saturday, Hariri shocked even his close aides by resigning.
+Lebanon’s most influential Sunni politician, Hariri said he feared an assassination plot against him, accusing Iran and its Lebanese ally Hezbollah, which was part of his coalition, of breeding strife in the Arab world.

-The government, which was painstakingly devised to accommodate key sectarian groups, includes the Iran-backed, Shi‘ite Hezbollah.
-Its leader Sayyed Hassan Nasrallah accused Saudi Arabia of forcing Hariri to step down and said there were “legitimate questions” over whether he had been detained in the kingdom.
+The government was painstakingly devised to group key sectarian factions including the Iran-backed, Shi‘ite Hezbollah.
+Its leader Sayyed Hassan Nasrallah accused Saudi Arabia of forcing Hariri to go and said there were “legitimate questions” over whether he had been detained in the kingdom.

-Aides to Hariri, whose family made their fortune in the Saudi construction industry, strongly denied such claims.
+Aides to Hariri, whose family made their fortune in the Saudi construction industry, have strongly denied such claims.

-Lebanese Interior Minister Nohad Machnouk said on Monday he was under the impression Hariri would return to Beirut within days.
-He said a meeting between Saudi King Salman and Hariri on Monday, reported by Saudi media, showed “rumors” were untrue - an apparent reference to speculation that Hariri was being held in Saudi Arabia or forced to quit.
+Interior Minister Nohad Machnouk, a senior member of Hariri’s political party, said he was under the impression the premier would return to Beirut within days.

+A meeting between Saudi King Salman and Hariri in Riyadh on Monday proved “rumors” wrong, he said - an apparent reference to speculation that Hariri was detained or forced to quit.

-The furor in Lebanon over Hariri’s status came as Saudi Arabia underwent an anti-corruption purge in which royals, ministers and investors have been arrested as the putative next king tightens his grip on power.
+Speculation in Lebanon over Hariri’s status bubbled as Saudi Arabia underwent an anti-corruption purge in which royals, ministers and investors have been arrested as the putative next king tightens his grip on power.

-Lebanese President Michel Aoun convened a meeting with ministers and top security officials at Baabda palace, telling them that political leaders had been responsive to calls for calm, his office said.
+Lebanese President Michel Aoun held a meeting with ministers and top security officials at Baabda palace, telling them that political leaders had been responsive to calls for calm.

 “He stressed that security, economic, financial, and political stability is a red line,” Justice Minister Salim Jreissati said after the meeting.